speedshop/speedshop/_posts/2019-01-10-three-activerecord-mistakes.md

 The answer is *two*.
 One will be an existence check, triggered by `@lonely_repos.present?` (`SELECT  1 AS one FROM ...
 LIMIT 1`), then the `@lonely_repos.each` line will trigger a loading of the entire relation (`SELECT "repos".* FROM "repos" WHERE ...`).

 Why?
-I think you know the drill by know.
+I think you know the drill by now.
 [Here's the implementation of `empty?` on ActiveRecord::Relation](https://github.com/rails/rails/blob/94b5cd3a20edadd6f6b8cf0bdf1a4d4919df86cb/activerecord/lib/active_record/relation.rb#L215) (Remember: objects are `present?` if they are not `blank?`, and objects are not `blank?` if they are not `empty?`):

 ```ruby
 def empty?